Internationally renowned coach heading up Pakmen’s Elite Beach Training Program

 Imagine the NHL’s Mike Babcock standing behind the bench of your son’s Don Mills Flyers Peewee hockey team; the NBA’s Gregg Popovich drawing up plays for your Caledon Cougars Midget girls basketball team; or Bill Belichick patrolling the sidelines for your child’s Mississauga Football League Atom team.

-Former German Bundesliga indoor mentor and Canadian Olympic Beach Volleyball coach Lennard Krapp will lend his vast expertise and international experience to the club’s rep players competing in the Ontario Volleyball Association (OVA) Summer Beach League.
+Canadian Olympic Beach Volleyball coach (Rio 2016) Lennard Krapp will lend his vast expertise and international experience to the club’s rep players competing in the Ontario Volleyball Association (OVA) Summer Beach League.

 While Krapp has participated in the program since 2013, he will now oversee the 12-18 year-old girls and boys groups beginning May 29 and running through August 14, with the knowledgeable assistance of Jessy Satti, Niko Rukavina, Kadeem Clarke and Aleks Mamuzic.